petmac/terms-python-output/twitter.com tos.markdown

 <address>Twitter, Inc. <br> Attn: Copyright Agent <br> 795 Folsom Street, Suite 600 <br> San Francisco, CA 94107 <br> Email: <a href="mailto:copyright@twitter.com">copyright@twitter.com</a>
 </address>

-### The Services are Available “AS-IS”
+### The Services are Available "AS-IS"

 Your access to and use of the Services or any Content is at your own risk.
-You understand and agree that the Services is provided to you on an “AS IS” and “AS AVAILABLE” basis.
+You understand and agree that the Services is provided to you on an "AS IS" and "AS AVAILABLE" basis.
 Without limiting the foregoing, TWITTER AND ITS PARTNERS DISCLAIM ANY WARRANTIES, EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 We make no warranty and disclaim all responsibility and liability for the completeness, accuracy, availability, timeliness, security or reliability of the Services or any content thereon.
 Twitter will not be responsible or liable for any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services, or any Content.
 You also agree that Twitter has no responsibility or liability for the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services.
 We make no warranty that the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
 No advice or information, whether oral or written, obtained from Twitter or through the Services, will create any warranty not expressly made herein.

 ### Links